 ‘That’s the beauty of it, we won’t, not straight away this time.
 They’re just the start.
 Now, do you want to see him?’

-When she finally got back to her booth and pulled the curtains around her she still had the smell of Hellfire on her clothes and screams in her ears.
-At one point she’d thought she was going to damage herself, only the Devil catching her arms had stopped her.
+When she finally got back to her booth and pulled the curtains round her she still had the smell of brimstone on her clothes and screams in her ears.
+At one point she’d thought she was going to damage herself, but the demon grabbing her arms had stopped her.

-‘Just watch a moment Slice see what he’s got an eternity of, then you can start again, and again, and again.
+‘Just watch a moment Char see what he’s got an eternity of,’ the demon had whispered in her ear.
+‘Then you can start again and again, night after night.
 Every time you come back he’ll be ready.’

 She could still feel the soft flicker of its tongue as it whispered the words.
-She went back plenty of times after that, just like the Devil had known she would.
-Nothing had ever felt quite as good as watching her father crawl on his stumps to where they’d torn his limbs from their sockets.
+Char went back plenty of times after that, just like the demon had known she would.
+Nothing had ever felt quite as good as watching dad crawl on his stumps to where she’d thrown his limbs.

-‘Of course, it wouldn’t be much fun otherwise.’
+‘Of course,’ answered the demon.
+‘It wouldn’t be much fun otherwise.’

-She’d taken one last look at the whimpering thing as it tried to escape her, and flicked it off the end of her boot.
+She’d taken one last look at the whimpering thing as it tried to escape, and flicked it off the end of her boot.

 ‘Who’s there?
 Come on; you know I’m busy.’